Nihonmatsu Castle: Situation

 Nihonmatsu Castle is located on a spur of the Adatara mountains, approximately halfway between the cities of Fukushima and Kōriyama, along the Abukuma River.

-The Ōshū Kaidō highway connecting Edo with northern Japan passes through this location, which is in narrow valley beside the river in front of the castle, and thus this location was of critical strategic importance.
+The Ōshū Kaidō highway connecting Edo with northern Japan passes through this location, which is in a narrow valley beside the river in front of the castle, and thus this location was of critical strategic importance.
 The main enclosure of the castle was originally located on top of the hill, with secondary enclosures around the base; however, following the destruction of the main enclosure during battles of the late Sengoku period, the castle was rebuilt at the base of the hill.

 History

 Muromachi and Sengoku periods

 A fortification was erected on the site of Nihonmatsu Castle during the Muromachi period.
 In 1341, Hatakeyama Takakuni, who was appointed Ōshū tandai by Ashikaga shogunate, established a fortified residence at this location, and changed his name to "Nihonmatsu".
 However, despite his title, he was relatively powerless against the local Date clan and Ashina clan, whose territories surrounded his domain.
 Nihonmatsu Mitsuyasu rebuilt Nihonmatsu Castle in the early 15th century.

 In 1568, Nihonmatsu Yoshitsugu was attacked by Date Terumune, the father of the famous Date Masamune.
 Outnumbered and defeated, he pretended to surrender, but in 1585 instead took Terumune hostage.
 Masamune’s forces counterattacked, and in the ensuring battle both Nihonmatsu Yoshitsugu and Date Terumune were killed.

 The Date clan then fought the Battle of Hitotoribashi in 1586 against a group of adventurers from the Satake, Ashina, Iwaki and Ishikawa clans from Hitachi province, who had sought to take advantage of the weakness of Nihonmatsu to seize the territory for themselves.
 The following year, Date Masamune once again attacked Nihonmatsu.
 The son of Hatakeyama Yoshitsugu set the castle on fire and fled to Aizu.
-The castle was then rebuilt by Data Masamune as a key fortification of his border against the Ashina clan, and assigned his general Katakura Kagetsuna as castellan.
+The castle was then rebuilt by Date Masamune as a key fortification of his border against the Ashina clan, and he assigned his general Katakura Kagetsuna as castellan.
 He was later replaced by Masamune’s cousin, Date Shigezane.
 After the defeat of the Ashina, the Date clan became the most powerful clan in the Tōhoku region of Japan.
 However, with the rise of Toyotomi Hideyoshi, the clan was forced to submit and the Nihonmatsu area was surrendered in 1589 to Hideyoshi’s favorite, Gamō Ujisato, who ruled the 900,000 koku Aizu Domain.
 After Gamō Ujisato died, his territories were assigned to Uesugi Kagekatsu, who also ruled from Aizu.
 However, the Uesugi sided with the pro-Toyotomi faction in the Battle of Sekigahara and their territories were substantially reduced by Tokugawa Ieyasu after the formation of the Tokugawa shogunate.